Refinancing8 min readUpdated

 Lower repayment, longer tail

 Resetting a 22-year remaining loan to a fresh 30-year amortisation cuts instalments but can lift lifetime interest if you do not deliberately shorten.
 Compare on matched horizons — or own the choice to extend with eyes open.
+See the term reset trap guide.

 Buffers after you refinance